-Your first step should be to consult with an experienced Arlington Heights wrongful death attorney.
+Your first step should be to consult with an experienced wrongful death attorney.
 Generally, lawsuits allowed under survival statutes allow a victim’s survivor to bring a cause of action after the victim dies.
 Laws in Illinois govern the time frame in which a wrongful death lawsuit may be filed.

 There are some key distinctions between a wrongful death claim and a criminal case, even when both cases are based on the events surrounding the same death.